Have you ever made a medicinal tincture?

-Many of us who take an independent, active role in our own health and well-being also tend toward building our own natural medicine chest for minor ailments, such as taking elderberry tincture to stop a cold or flu, catnip and fennel tea for a colicy baby, or turmeric in place of Prozac or Ibuprofen.
+Many of us who take an independent, active role in our own health also desire to build our own natural medicine chest for minor and even advanced ailments, such as taking elderberry tincture to stop a cold or flu, catnip and fennel tea for a colicy baby, or turmeric in place of Prozac or Ibuprofen.
 You can do any of these and more in the form of an herbal medicinal tincture.

 What is a Tincture?

-A tincture is an herbal preparation in which all the phytonutrients, minerals, and essential oils of a plant are extracted into a solvent liquid.
-The solvents most often used are high-proof alcohols such as vodka or brandy, and occasionally apple cider vinegar or vegetable glycerin.
-The latter are sometimes used for children’s preparations or by those who abstain from alcohol of any kind, however, they are not as effective as alcohol at drawing the medicinal components from the plants.
+A tincture is an herbal preparation in which all the phytonutrients, minerals, and essential oils of a plant are extracted into a solvent liquid (high-proof alcohols such as vodka or brandy, and occasionally apple cider vinegar or vegetable glycerin).
+The latter are sometimes used for children’s preparations, however, they are not as effective as alcohol at drawing the medicinal components from the plants.

 For some herbs, such as dense roots, barks, berries, and non-aromatic seeds, it takes a powerful liquid such as alcohol to extract the medicinal properties from the herb.
 Extracting with a less-powerful liquid will only result in a less-effective product – really, a less effective use of your time and money.

 Almost all store-bought tinctures use alcohol as a base or include some amount of alcohol as a preservative.
 Vodka is what we use because it doesn’t have a strong odor and is very affordable.

 Alcohol tinctures are easy to make and readily absorbed into your body.

 One dose of an alcohol-based tincture has approximately the same alcohol content as eating a very ripe banana.
-Because of this, tinctures are safe for pregnant and nursing women if the herb(s) you are using are safe in pregnancy and while nursing. (source) Pregnant mamas can easily evaporate all the alcohol by placing their dose in a hot liquid like tea or water before taking it.
+Because of this, tinctures are safe for pregnant and nursing women if the herb(s) you are using are safe in pregnancy and while nursing. (source) Pregnant mamas can easily evaporate most of the alcohol by placing their dose in a hot liquid like tea or water before taking it.

 This post will only be covering alcohol tinctures.